larsduelfer/spring-cloud-kafka-pictures/readme.md

 ### Zipkin
 Zipkin is started as docker container and can be accessed at [http://localhost:9411/](http://localhost:9411/)

-### Config server
-The config server can be accessed at [http://localhost:10000/resize-service/kafka-local](http://localhost:10000/resize-service/kafka-local)

-Login with config:secret

 ### Eureka Dashboard
 The eureka dashboard can be access at [http://localhost:10010/](http://localhost:10010/)